 - Develop other young leaders

 - Do Ministry

 Who is the internship for?
-Episcopal college students who are interested in youth ministry.
+Episcopal college students and young adults who are interested in youth ministry.
 Students must have completed their first year of college before they can apply.

 Is it paid?
 YES!
 The intern is expected to work full-time for 10-12 weeks from mid-May to the end of July.
-Free housing may be arranged at the KU Canterbury House or with an Episcopal host in the Kansas City area.
+Free housing may be arranged at the KU Canterbury House.
 Interns get two “personal days” during the summer that may be used with prior approval.